CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim bfd detect-multiplier

-Configures the BFD detect multiplier value for a PIM-enabled interface.
+Configures the BFD detect multiplier value for a PIM enabled interface.
 You can set a value between 2 and 255.

 ### Command Syntax